AlexanderDzhoganov/CKAN/NEW_DEVELOPERS_READ_THIS.md

-# CKAN - New developer guidelines
+# CKAN - New contributor guidelines

 ## About this document